-COLLECTIVE BARGAINING AGENT CONCURRENCE A. Does a collective bargaining agreement cover the operation of employment and training? ☐ Yes No B. If Yes, have you notified the appropriate collective bargaining representative as to the On-The-Job Training Program and the rates of pay associated herein? ☐ Yes No C. If Yes, have you received any notice of non-concurrence from the collective bargaining representative? e appropriate ☐ Yes No TRAINING OUTLINE & COI MPETENCY CER1 IFICATION Competencies/Skills to be acquired through OJT Label Approximate percent attain Comp/Skill of time required to (Must total 100%) TOTAL % BUSINESS SERVICE PROVID ER I understand and shall abide by this training agreement and all provisions of its attachments.
+COLLECTIVE BARGAININ G AGENT CONCL JRRENCE A. Does a collective bargaining agreement cover the operation of employment and training? fering 🗌 Yes No B. If Yes, have you notified the appropriate collective bargaining rep On-The-Job Training Program and the rates of pay associated her] Yes No C. If Yes, have you received any notice of non-concurrence from the collective bargaining representative? appropriate] Yes No TRAINING OUTLINE & COI MPETENCY CERT IFICATION Competencies/Skills to be acquired through OJT La the last competency/skill to be attained "FINAL" Approximate percent attain Comp/Skill of time required to (Must total 100%) TOTAL % BUSINESS SERVICE PROVID ER I understand and shall abide by this training agreement and all provisions of its attachments.
 The undersigned, as the duly authorized representative of the Business, has authority to commit the Business to this agreement.
 I certify that either I or a representative of this company shall provide On-the-Job Training in the manner described in the Training Outline for the time period specified in this agreement.
 I also certify that nepotism has been discussed with me by the Service Provider and is absent from the activities covered by this agreement.
 I further certify that employees trained under this agreement will be covered by worker's compensation insurance as is consistent with Chapter 440 of the State of Florida Statutes.
-I certify that the participant to be trained under this agreement has been recruit this office in compliance with SFWIB OJT Policy and Procedures; and, that nepotism has discussed with both the trainee and the business and are absent from the act covered by this agreement. reement has been recruited by ; and, that nepotism has been The appropriate signatory for the business shall be either the owner where the business is incorporated; a partner where the business is a partnership; or an officer if the business is a corporation.
+I certify that the participant to be trained under this agreement has been recruited by this office in compliance with SFWIB OJT Policy and Procedures; and, that nepotism has been discussed with both the trainee and the business and are absent from the activities covered by this agreement.
+The appropriate signatory for the business shall be either the owner where the business is incorporated; a partner where the business is a partnership; or an officer if the business is a corporation.
 If company designate signatories other than their officers, in such instances, written authority transferring signatory responsibilities must be obtained and submitted with contract.
-Date: Signature: Date: I ITIE: Name: Title:
+Signature: Date: ITIE: Name: Title: